GeorgeJoseph5000/online-store-api/README.md

 <!-- Project title -->
 # Online Store API
+This project was developed for the purpose of fulfilling the requirements of the second project of the EgFWD initiative through Udacity.
 # Installation

 To use this project, you need to follow the commands below: